stoermelder/vcvrack-packone/scripts/siren-tag-model/README.md

 | 50–200          | ~65–80%              | Practical "good enough" range for a synth sample browser. |
 | 200–1000        | ~80–90%              | Diminishing returns past ~500. |

-With 10 features the model can separate classes better than the old 6-feature version, but it also needs slightly more data to avoid overfitting.
+With 32 features (including MFCCs) the model can separate timbral classes much better than earlier versions, but it also needs slightly more data to avoid overfitting — aim for the 100–200 clips/class range.

 ### Where to source real audio